batiati/IUPMetadata/Readme.md

 ## Pending work

 - [ ] Review DataType and formating for several attributes.
-- [ ] Improve Zig Code Generator (support for indexed items in list items for example)
+- [ ] Metadata for Id and lin,col attributes (list items for example)
 - [ ] Fix UPPERCASE converter algorithm (for example `SCROLLTOPOS` is rendered as `ScrollTopOs` instead of `ScrollToPos`)
 - [ ] Add C# Code Generator
 - [ ] Improve documentation extractor